Office: International Student and Scholar Services

 - Official or certified copies of transcripts of secondary school coursework in the original language, appropriate certificates of examination (if applicable), AND certified English translations (if applicable).

-- An official transcript from each college or university attended AND certified English translations (if applicable).
+- An official transcript from each college or university attended, certified English translations (if applicable), AND a professional course-by-course evaluation from a member of the National Association of Credential Evaluation Services (http://naces.org/).

 - Evidence of English proficiency.